Review information below on PharmCAS fees, payment methods, refund policies, and accompanying fee and payment details.

 Once you have received your waiver, you must apply it within 14 days (including holidays and weekends).
 If your waiver is not used within 14 days, you will forfeit the waiver and it will be given to another qualifying applicant.

-PharmCAS will notify your designated program(s) if you qualify for a waiver, even if your request is received after all available waivers are granted.
+PharmCAS will notify your designated program(s) if you qualify for and are granted a waiver.
 You may still be responsible for supplemental application fees, regardless of your PharmCAS fee waiver status.
 If you received a fee waiver during a previous cycle, you may still apply for another in the next cycle.